 Consult with a Workers’ Compensation Attorney in Atlanta

 When injured on the job because of a workplace accident, you need the help of a lawyer that you can trust.
-Count on the attorneys at Bader Law Firm, LLC.
+Count on the attorneys at Bader Scott Injury Lawyers.
 They can advise you on your legal rights regarding Atlanta workers’ comp and help fight for the compensation you deserve.
 Contact us today for a consultation.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.